 Lecture and attendance 70% obtained from three exams.
 To encourage student participation, a student will obtain one point if he/she answers one question correctly in class.
 One point is equal to 0.1 actual extra points that will be added to the student's final overall grade.
-A roll sheet will be circulated during each class.
+An attendance sheet will be circulated during each class.
 To help students prepare for the tests, a review sheet will be distributed after each chapter, and a review session will be given before each test.
 The final exam will not be comprehensive.
 All exams will be in-class, closed book and multiple-choice, True/False, or fill in the blank.
 All students must take the final exam.
 Lab counts 30% according to your lab instructor's policy.
 All grades for the course will be final.
 No assignments or work will be considered after the final grade has been recorded.

-(Exam 1: 10%, Exam 2: 12%, Exam 3: 18%, Final Exam: 20%, Attendance: 10%, Lab: 30%)
+Weights for all assessments are given as follows: Exam 1 = 10%, Exam 2 = 12%, Exam 3 = 18%, Final Exam = 20%, Attendance = 10%, Lab = 30%.
 Course grades will be assigned according to this scale: A=90-100, B=80-89, C=70-79, D=60-69, F: < 60.
 A curve might be applied if the class average is lower than expected.